ovace/art/essays/thoughts.md

 # Thoughts

+I like working in a good train with power charger, no trip companions, and not much shaking.
+Internet helps, but is optional.
+Done some hardcore C stuff in them.
+No distractions.
+Just you and the source.

 If a product of a big company has a name that is too catchy, it is an acquisition.
 Otherwise, the name would be just "Big Company Product Description".

 It's fun being at ARM.
 I look up some public information, then have an unanswered question, I can just look it up on the internal wiki.